• Skip to main content

-Dr. Wilma Jensen has been heralded as an outstanding recitalist, church musician and teacher.
+Dr. WWilma Jensonilma Jensen has been heralded as an outstanding recitalist, church musician and teacher.
 As Professor of Organ at Indiana University, among other schools, she has helped shape a generation of outstanding organists.
 Wilma will be honored at the 2016 Recital and Gala Benefit Reception on April 8, 2016, where she will receive the AGO Endowment Fund Distinguished Artist Award.

 Aunt Wilma will answer user-submitted questions in her new online video column.
 Please enjoy the latest installment below!